ampproject/amphtml/spec/amp-html-format.md

 Being a subset of HTML, it puts some restrictions on the full set of tags and functionality available through HTML but it does not require the development of new rendering engines: Existing user agents can render AMP HTML just like all other HTML.

-Also AMP HTML documents can be uploaded to a web server and served just like any other HTML document.
-No special configuration for the server is necessary.
-However, they are also designed to be optionally served through specialized AMP serving systems that proxy AMP documents, serve them from their own origin and are allowed to apply transformations to the document that provide additional performance benefits.
+Also, AMP HTML documents can be uploaded to a web server and served just like any other HTML document; no special configuration for the server is necessary.
+However, they are also designed to be optionally served through specialized AMP serving systems that proxy AMP documents.
+These documents serve them from their own origin and are allowed to apply transformations to the document that provide additional performance benefits.
 An incomplete list of optimizations such a serving system might do is:

 - Replace image references with images sized to the viewer’s viewport.
 - Inline images that are visible above the fold.